rheeger/vibez-foundation/docs/checklists/frontend-checklist.md

 - [x] Implement API client with React Query
 - [x] Create mock data services for development

+**Planner Notes**:
+Excellent work completing all the Phase 1 tasks!
+Your foundation is solid and positions us well for the core user flows in Phase 2.
+The mock data services will be particularly valuable as the Backend Agent completes their authentication middleware.

+**Next Steps**:
+1. Begin implementing authentication screens for Phase 2
+2. Collaborate with Interaction Agent to integrate their motion preference detection
+3. Prepare component skeletons for user profile management
+4. Document component patterns for team reference
+5. Coordinate with Backend Agent on authentication API integration

 **Completion Parameters**:
 - Application shell runs with mock data
 - Theme system works with tropical color palette